 From economic point of view, the use of WiFi technology is among the most important ones.
 WiFi technology is used for wireless access networks as well as for offloading of 3G/4G/5G data traffic terminals (data off-loading109).
 Bands 2400 – 2483.5 MHz (frequency band 2.4 GHz), and 5150 – 5350 MHz and 5470 – 5725 MHz (frequency band of 5 GHz), and 5945 – 6425MHz (frequency band 6 GHz) are harmonised in Europe for WiFi technology144 and are used by computers, tablet PCs, smart phones and other devices designed for connection to public and private networks.
 It is estimated145 that WiFi connection is used by 75 % of the users of smart phones.
 In most regions of the world WiFi is understood as a key component of development of Internet connection.
 Standard IEEE 802.11n practically enables speed over 100 Mbit/s, and standards IEEE 802.11ac and IEEE 802.11ax speeds of over 1000 Mbit/s and 802.11ac gigabit speed.

 The IEEE Std 802.11ax-2021 [11] standard supports operation in the 6425 MHz to 7125 MHz bands with channel bandwidth of up to 160 MHz, and products based on this standard are seeing significant adoption where regulatory rules permit deployment [12].
 IEEE 802 technologies are designed not to cause interference with other users in these bands.
-The Wi-Fi industry is taking the lead in specifying a number of co-existence strategies for bands with incumbent users, such as automated frequency coordination [14], [15].
+The Wi-Fi industry is taking the lead in specifying a number of co-existence strategies for bands with incumbent users, such as automated frequency coordination [14], [15], [6 GHz AFC Resources | Wi-Fi Alliance].

 The new generation of IEEE 802.11 technologies, currently under development in the IEEE P802.11be amendment, will continue to improve performance and enhance spectrum coexistence capacities.
 To achieve the targeted performance improvements, IEEE P802.11be introduces advanced features including channel bandwidths of up to 320 MHz, multiple resource units to a single station, multi-link operation, enhanced quality of service (QoS), improved Target Wake Time (for improved battery life for IoT or other applications), and improved punctured transmission/subchannels to accommodate coexistence with incumbents more effectively and efficiently.
 The P802.11be amendment currently supports carrier frequency operation between 1000 MHz and 7125 MHz with extension to 7250 MHz under consideration.